-This Commons Library briefing paper sets out the legal framework in England and Wales for controlling standards in HMOs.
+This briefing paper sets out the legal framework in England and Wales for controlling standards in HMOs.
 It considers the powers available to local authorities to carry out enforcement work.Jump to full report >>

 It has been mandatory for large houses in multiple occupation (HMOs) with three or more storeys and five or more occupants who do not form a single household, to be licensed in England and Wales since 6 April 2006.
-Conditions in smaller HMOs are subject to specific management regulations.
+Conditions in smaller HMOs have been subject to specific management regulations.

 Commons Briefing papers SN00708